-As a general principle, if a large volume of customer data has been affected, this should be reported.
+As a general rule, if a large volume of customer data has been affected, this should be reported.
 If a low volume has been affected but there is the potential for serious detriment or the data is highly sensitive, this should also be reported.
-Consideration should also be given to notifying affected customers where warranted, refer again to the ICO guidance in this area.
+Consideration should also be given to notifying affected customers where warranted.
+Refer again to the ICO guidance in this area.

 The ICO is primarily interested in breaches of personal information, our interest has a wider remit such as unavailability of customer accounts for more than 24 hours or the loss, corruption or unauthorised modification of other critical gambling records such as player account balances, prizes or gambling transaction records.

 You should provide sufficient information to describe the incident that has occurred, the severity of the incident and the volume of data affected.

 - the nature of the incident

 - when it first occurred

 - how it was detected and whether you are able to precisely identify the extent of the incident (how many customers affected, whether data was taken, what data and systems were affected)

 - whether any other parties such as ICO, police, external security consultants or customers been notified and the consideration given to not notifying some or all of the other parties

 - what preventative action has been taken or will be taken to prevent future breaches.

 How to notify us of an information security breach